jbratcher/dnd_char_creator/README.md

 # D&D Character Creator

 *** Work in progress ***
-Input your characters attributes and it displays your character's stats.
+Input your characters attributes and it displays your character's images, stats, abilities and other useful info.

-Need help with image sourcing.

 [Demo Page](https://jbratcher.github.io/dnd_char_creator/)

 ### Version

-0.0.2
+0.0.3

 ## Install Dependencies